trentmcdonald/ENGL-668K-Data-Stories/README.md

 Pasquale or other readings if it seems helpful, but your focus should be on your data set, not responding to the readings.

-3. Finally--and critically--please have whichever partner is running
+3. Finally--and critically--please add the URL for your TAGS spreadsheet to your data story.
+If you have trouble doing this feel free to share your spreadsheet with Ed or me at these addresses: ehs@pobox.com, mkirschenbaum@gmail.com.
+Writing your data story here (each of you) and sharing the sheet via Google completes the Exercise.

-TAGS Share your spreadsheet with both Ed and me at these addresses: ehs@pobox.com, mkirschenbaum@gmail.com Writing your data story here (each of you) and sharing the sheet via Google completes the Exercise.
+### Adding your Story

-To create your file first fork the repository, and then use the `New File` button near the top of the screen to create a new file using your name as the filename: e.g. `matt_kirschenbaum.md`.
-Then edit the file as needed and when you are done try to send a pull request.
+To create your data story first fork this repository, and then use the `New File` button near the top of the screen to create a new file using your name as the filename: e.g. `matt_kirschenbaum.md`.
+Then edit the file as needed.
 You may notice that the format of the page is [Markdown](https://help.github.com/articles/markdown-basics/).
 Feel free to use markdown in your data story if you want.
+When you are done try to send a pull request so your changes can be merged into the master repository.
+If you run into trouble feel free to email [Ed](mailto:ehs@pobox.com)